Clan Jetties Of Penang

 Pinang Peranakan Mansion is where you go if you want to experience what luxury was like during the old glory days of Penang!

-Front Entranace To Penang Peranakan Museum
+Front Entrance To Penang Peranakan Museum

 Hundreds of Peranakan antiques are on display in this heritage house with daily tours to provide more insight!

-5. Penang Little India
+5. Little India

 There’s plenty here to catch the eye and a lot of delicious Indian food to try besides.